Tel Rumeida: Early Bronze III

+Late Bronze

-The Late Bronze Age (LBA; 1600-1200) levels have yielded no sign of settlement, aside from a few graves, one of which appears however to have been in continuous use from the LBA through to the Iron Age.
-Neither Tel Rumeida nor the surrounding Hebron area show signs of settlement at this time, throughout this period, when the centre of the region was located in biblical Debir/Khirbet Rabud.
+The Late Bronze Age (LBA; 1500–1200) levels have yielded signs of a settlement, including pottery, domestic structures and a scarab of Ramesses II, while the previous Middle Bronze city wall was still in use.
+According to Jericke, neither Tel Rumeida nor the surrounding Hebron area show signs of a major settlement at this time, throughout this period, when the centre of the region was located in biblical Debir/Khirbet Rabud.
+Chadwick, however, argues that archaeological findings indicate that Tel Rumeida was a thriving city throughout the Late Bronze period.

 Iron Age

+Iron I

-Tel Rumeida was only revived during Iron Age I and IIA (1200-1000), with structures attesting to a small settlement in the transition from LBA to IA1.
-Ofer infers on the basis of some material excavated to the north that this was a "Golden Age for Hebron", characterized by intensive settlement (11-10 B.C.E.)
+Tel Rumeida was also settled during Iron Age I and IIA (1200–1000), with structures attesting to a walled settlement in the transition from LBA to IA1.
+Ofer infers on the basis of some material excavated to the north that this was a "Golden Age for Hebron", characterized by intensive settlement (11–10th centuries BCE).
+This Iron I city may have been destroyed by Sheshonq I during his campaign in the late-10th century BCE.